Undergraduate Course: Earth Dynamics (EASC08001)

 L21 - Non-silicate minerals; economic mineral deposits (Fitton)

-L22 -Deformation of rocks: Stress, strain and deformation markers.
-Brittle and ductile behaviour and their manifestations, faults, shear zones and folds.
-(De Hoog)
+L22 - Deformation of rocks: Stress, strain and deformation markers.
+Brittle and ductile behaviour and their manifestations ¿ faults, shear zones and folds.
+Folding and thrusting in mountain belts young and old (De Hoog)

 L23 - Metamorphism: The process of metamorphism.
 Change in mineralogy and texture to yield new rocks from old.
 Recrystallisation, reaction, equilibrium.
-The main metamorphic rock types.
-(De Hoog)
+The main metamorphic rock types in brief, arranged by texture and structure (De Hoog)

 L24 - Metamorphic rocks and minerals: The key metamorphic minerals in rocks of shale-like composition.